 By Benjamin T. Wright

-The year 2012 marks the 100th Anniversary of The Skating Club of Boston, making it the third oldest skating club in continuous existence in U.S. Figure Skating.
+The year 2015 marks the 103rd anniversary of The Skating Club of Boston, making it the third oldest skating club in continuous existence in U.S. Figure Skating.
 The history of the Club is one of long and active service to the social and sporting interests of Boston, in addition to representing a great contribution to the sport of figure skating on the national and international level.
 Founded in 1911 and incorporated in 1912, the Club, after many years at the Boston Arena, was a pioneer in building its own rink in 1938; one of the first and still one of the few skating clubs in country to be in that fortunate position.

 The Club’s great contributions to the advancement and growth of figure skating as a popular sport have been three fold.
 The first contribution is the many champion skaters from the Club who have won national and international honors.
 These skaters have included Theresa Weld Blanchard, the first North American and National ladies champion, Tenley Albright, the first World and Olympic ladies champion from the United States, as well as Maribel Vinson, Suzanne Davis, Joan Tozzer, Laurence Owen and Lorraine Hanlon, all National ladies champions.